Freeha-S/Machine-Learning-Project2020/README.md

 ### Student
 Freha Saleem
 ## Project Description
 The project goal is to  create a web service that uses machine learning models to make predictions about the power generation of wind turbine  on the basis of given wind speed value.
-The machine learning models are trained on the data provided in powerproduction.csv file.
+The machine learning models are trained on the data provided in powerproduction.csv file.<br/>
-Machine learning models used
+Machine learning models used are
 - Polynomial Regression Model
 - Neural Networks
 - Random Forest Model